PineappleIOnic/untitled-blogging-app/README.md

    Then create an .env file in the following format:

+    NODE_ENV = dev
     DATABASE_URL = (an postgres connection url, etc: "postgres://username:password@host:port/database")
     SESSION_SECRET = (An random string generated cryptographically) CAPTCHA3_SITEKEY = Your captcha site key
     CAPTCHA3_SECRETKEY = Your captcha secret key
     REDIS_URL = (An redis connection URL, etc: 'redis://username:password@host:port')

+Note:  If node_env is "production" then unhandled exceptions and errors will not be printed to console but will instead be logged at `/logs/`and if sentry is enabled also logged there.

 After doing that simply run: